 We are a biopharmaceutical company engaged in the design, discovery and development of NNR Therapeutics, a new class of drugs for the treatment of multiple diseases and disorders of the central nervous system.
 Our NNR Therapeutics selectively target a class of receptors known as neuronal nicotinic receptors, or NNRs.
-We have four clinical-stage product candidates and three preclinical product candidates.
+We have five clinical-stage product candidates and two preclinical product candidates.

 Our lead product candidate is a novel small molecule that we have historically referred to as TC-1734 and that our strategic collaborator, AstraZeneca, refers to as AZD3480.
 In December 2005, we entered into a collaborative research and license agreement with AstraZeneca AB for the development and worldwide commercialization of AZD3480 (TC-1734) as a treatment for Alzheimer's disease, cognitive deficits in schizophrenia and potentially other conditions characterized by cognitive impairment such as attention deficit hyperactivity disorder, or ADHD, age associated memory impairment, or AAMI, and mild cognitive impairment, or MCI.
-We currently expect that AstraZeneca will initiate two Phase II clinical trials of AZD3480 (TC-1734) in mid-2007, one in mild to moderate Alzheimer's disease and one in cognitive deficits in schizophrenia, and that both trials will be completed by the end of 2008.